CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_biomeme.md

 ### Mastermix
 Resuspend bulk lyophilized **LyoDNA** or **LyoRNA** Biomeme master mix with 132 ul of PCR grade water + 18 ul of glycerol.
 This is a 10x stock.
 Addition of glyceral allows leftover mastermix to be frozen for reuse later.
 LyoRNA master mix contains a reverse transcriptase for QPCR assays where the target is a RNA molecule.
 Each resuspended vial contains enough mastermix for 60 reactions of 20ul/rxn.

-### Reaction mix
+### Reaction
-A typical reaction mix on the biomeme platform contains the following elements
+A typical QPCR reaction on the biomeme platform contains the following elements

 {% include important.html content="prepare 20x primer/probe stock by adding" %}